Lockheed Martin F-22 Raptor

-The Lockheed Martin F-22 Raptor is an American single-seat, twin-engine, all-weather stealth tactical fighter aircraft developed for the United States Air Force (USAF).
-As the result of the USAF's Advanced Tactical Fighter (ATF) program, the aircraft was designed as an air superiority fighter, but also has ground attack, electronic warfare, and signals intelligence capabilities.
-The prime contractor, Lockheed Martin, built most of the F-22's airframe and weapons systems and conducted final assembly, while Boeing provided the wings, aft fuselage, avionics integration, and training systems.
+The Lockheed Martin/Boeing F-22 Raptor is an American twin-engine, jet-powered, all-weather, supersonic stealth fighter aircraft.
+As a product of the United States Air Force's Advanced Tactical Fighter (ATF) program, the aircraft was designed as an air superiority fighter, but also incorporates ground attack, electronic warfare, and signals intelligence capabilities.
+The prime contractor, Lockheed Martin, built most of the F-22 airframe and weapons systems and conducted final assembly, while program partner Boeing provided the wings, aft fuselage, avionics integration, and training systems.

-The aircraft first flew in 1997 and was variously designated F-22 and F/A-22 before it formally entered service in December 2005 as the F-22A.
-Although the USAF had originally planned to buy a total of 750 ATFs, the program was cut to 187 operational aircraft in 2009 due to high costs, a lack of air-to-air missions due to the military's focus on counterinsurgency operations at the time of production, a ban on exports, and development of the more affordable and versatile F-35; the last F-22 was delivered in 2012.
+First flown in 1997, the F-22 descended from the Lockheed YF-22 and was variously designated F-22 and F/A-22 before it formally entered service in December 2005 as the F-22A.
+It replaced the F-15 Eagle in most active duty U.S. Air Force (USAF) squadrons.
+Although the service had originally planned to buy a total of 750 ATFs to replace its entire F-15 fleet, it later scaled down to 381 and the program was ultimately cut to 195 aircraft – 187 of them operational models – in 2009 due to political opposition from high costs, a perceived lack of air-to-air threats at the time of production, and the development of the more affordable and versatile F-35 Lightning II.
+The last aircraft was delivered in 2012.

-While it had a protracted development and initial operational difficulties, the F-22 has become a critical component of the USAF's tactical airpower.
-The fighter's combination of stealth, aerodynamic performance, and mission systems enabled a great leap in air combat capabilities and set the benchmark for its generation.
-The F-22 is expected to serve into the 2030s and eventually be succeeded by the USAF's Next Generation Air Dominance (NGAD) manned fighter component.
+The F-22 is a critical component of the USAF's tactical airpower as its most advanced air superiority fighter.
+While it had a protracted development and initial operational difficulties, the aircraft became the service's leading counter-air platform.
+Its deployments include Okinawa, the Middle East, and NATO's eastern flank.
+Although designed for air superiority operations, the F-22 has also carried out and supported airstrikes.
+The F-22 is expected to remain a cornerstone of the USAF's fighter fleet until its succession by the Boeing F-47 expected around 2030.